-Welcome to How to Find Happiness in 10 Weeks or Less, Week 5.
+Welcome to How to Find Happiness, Week 5.
 Shame: How to Uncover, Overcome and Release It Forever.

 We hope you have found the first four posts of this series helpful.
-In Week 5, we focus on how to make the remainder of our journey to contentment and happiness as positive and efficient as possible, by leaving some emotional baggage behind.
+In Week 5, we focus on how to leave some emotional baggage behind.
 In particular, we are going to cover a sensitive topic: our feelings of shame.

 How to Find Happiness Week 5: How to Uncover, Overcome and Release Shame

-In Weeks 1, 2, and 3, we figured out areas of well-being to focus on, fueled up our energy stores, and educated ourselves about key components of happiness.
-In Week 4, we began to focus on our life purpose, the road ahead, and our ultimate personal destination for happiness and contentment.
+In Weeks 1, 2, and 3, we identified areas of well-being to focus on.
+We also fueled up our energy stores.
+Additionally, we educated ourselves about key components of happiness.
+In Week 4, we began to focus on our life purpose.
+We looked at the road ahead.
+We considered our ultimate personal destination for happiness and contentment.

-During this, Week 5, we will focus on one important thing we must do to prepare for the remainder of our journey.
+During Week 5, we will focus on one important task.
+We must do this to prepare for the remainder of our journey.

 This could get a little painful, because we’re going to have to take a hard look at some uncomfortable things.
 Specifically, our emotional baggage.